r0cky-g/AbsoluteCinema/README.md

 ## Running with Docker (Local Deployment)

-Docker is the easiest way to run the full stack — no local Java or PostgreSQL installation required.
+Docker is the easiest way to run the full stack — no local Java, PostgreSQL or MongoDB installation required.

 ### Prerequisites